-Using this phrase “Yes, but” is a passive-aggressive way to disagree with your partner and opens the door to an adverse reaction, says Jen Elmquist MA, a licensed marriage and family therapist and author of Relationship Reset: Secrets from a Couples Therapist That Will Revolutionize Your Love for a Lifetime.
+Using the phrase “Yes, but” is a passive-aggressive way to disagree with your partner and opens the door to an adverse reaction, says Jen Elmquist, a licensed marriage and family therapist and author of Relationship Reset: Secrets from a Couples Therapist That Will Revolutionize Your Love for a Lifetime.
 In this context the “but” cancels out the affirmative yes, she says.
 “Using ‘yes, but’ in conversations closes you off to each other, creating distance and isolation while setting you up for conflict,” says Elmquist.

-Re-start your conversation
+Restart your conversation

 Instead of shutting the conversation down, a better approach is to take a deep breath and tell your partner you need some time to think.
 “Then tell them how long you need—10 minutes, an hour or an afternoon, but you need to set a time to continue the conversation,” Elmquist suggests.
 Now, take this pause to collect your thoughts and assess your own concerns.
-“The answers to these questions are your lead in phrases for restarting the conversation,” she says.
+“The answers to these questions are your lead-in phrases for restarting the conversation,” she says.